OlleStrand/OlleStrand/README.md

-## Welcome to my GitHub Page 👋
+# Welcome to my GitHub Page 👋
 My name's Olle Strand.
 I'm an Engineering Student from Sweden.
 I'm a Software and Web Developer.
 I focus on creating the system rather than the design.
 You wouldn't like to see that!

+I'm a computer-, game- and cargeek.
+My sparetime consists of a lot of programming, watching cars and less now than earlier but playing games!
+Some of my favorite cars are the *BMW M-Series*, *Ferrari* and *McLaren*.
+When it comes to programming I focus on *C# ASP.NET Core* backend developing, and more recently Stock Exchange robotics.

+In the future I want to lead a company as the CEO in Web Application Development and Cybersecurity.
+When it comes to future education my plans are pretty clear to achieve my goals, a degree in [*Master of Science in Engineering, Industrial Engineering and Management*](http://www.lth.se/utbildning/industriell-ekonomi/).
 #### 📫 Contact
 You can contact me on  [<img src="https://image.flaticon.com/icons/svg/54/54215.svg" width="16" height="16"> Email](mailto:ollestrand02@gmail.com) or [![1.2]LinkedIn](https://www.linkedin.com/in/olle-strand-94584a1a5/)
-### ✒️ Current Projects
+#### ✒️ Current Projects
 * School
 * Publishing soon
 ## ⚙️ Technologies